argoproj-labs/hera/docs/walk-through/script-templates.md

 ## Inline Script Templates

 The example Workflow seen in [Hello World](./hello-world.md) showed the `source` field containing some boilerplate and the function body itself.
 This is the default setting for Hera, called "inline" script templates.
+Here are the key points to remember:

-They work the same as running a file directly through Python on your local command line, like `python hello_world.py`.
-They should only be used for basic use cases and trying out Hera.
-As the function is dumped directly in the `source` field, you cannot use external functions and imports, which must instead be contained within the function body.
-Here's the Hello World example for a reminder:
+* They work the same as running a file directly through Python on your local command line, like `python hello_world.py`.
+* They should only be used for basic use cases and trying out Hera.
+* As the function is dumped directly in the `source` field, you **cannot use external functions and imports**, which must instead be contained within the function body.

+Here's the Hello World example which uses an inline script:

 === "Hera"